kingjyan-star/link-station/NEW_CHAT_PROMPT.md

 When starting a new session:

-1. **Ask user what they need** - Bug fix, new feature, or investigation?
-2. **Review relevant sections** - Check PROJECT_CONTEXT.md for related past issues
+1. **Fix the polling bug** - This is the highest priority
+2. **Test the fix** - Verify all users see results after voting
+3. **Check for other issues** - Ensure no regressions
-3. **Check current code** - Read the actual implementation in App.js/api/game.js
+4. **Update documentation** - Record the fix in PROJECT_CONTEXT.md
-4. **Consider multi-device** - Most issues relate to state sync across devices
-5. **Use polling wisely** - Understand when polling runs (waiting vs linking states)

 ---

-## 📝 Current Todos (if any)
+## 📝 Current Todos (High Priority)

-- [ ] **Investigate**: Result screen not showing after all votes (enhanced debugging added)
+- [ ] **URGENT**: Fix polling continuation after all users vote
-- [ ] **Test**: Verify voting status display works for all users
+- [ ] **Test**: Verify all users see results simultaneously
+- [ ] **Debug**: Check why polling stops on non-first voters
 - [ ] **Future**: Consider database for persistent storage

 ---

 ## 🔄 Context Refresh

-This prompt was created at **~90% context usage** to allow seamless continuation of development.
+This prompt was created at **~97% context usage** to allow seamless continuation of development.
 All critical information from previous sessions is preserved in:
 - **PROJECT_CONTEXT.md** (comprehensive)
 - **DEPLOYMENT.md** (deployment-specific)

 ---

 **You are now fully briefed on Link Station!
-Ready to continue development.**

-Ask the user: *"What would you like to work on with Link Station?"*
+The critical polling bug requires immediate attention.**

+Ask the user: *"I understand the polling bug.
+Let me fix the issue where polling stops after all users vote, preventing result broadcasting to all users."*